eholmgren/langevin/README.md

 *Eric Holmgren*

-This project is a one dimensional Langevin Dynamics simulator.
+This project is a one dimensional Langevin Dynamics simulator written in Python.
+To run, execute `Langevin` and open `http://localhost:8888` in a web browser.

-* It is in python

-* It is a project

-* It sounds interesting

 (c) 2017